-Showing an alternative behavior and telling them what they should do, is often more effective than just telling them what not to do.
+Displaying an alternative behavior and showing them what they should do, is often more effective than just telling them what not to do.
 If you don’t think they’re ready to play or pet the dog gently, have them practice on a stuffed animal.

 My 3-year-old is mean to the dog

-Your child may become overstimulated when playing with the dog because overstimulation can happen in a new or exciting situation.
+A toddler may become overstimulated when playing with the dog because it’s a new or exciting situation.
 Toddlers also may act aggressively when they feel strong emotions such as anger or jealousy.
-Even though 3-year-olds are more capable of listening to reasoning than 2-year-olds, they still struggle with self-control and dealing with their emotions.
+Even though 3-year-olds are more capable of listening to reason than 2-year-olds, they still struggle with self-control and dealing with their emotions.

 Situations like this are a great time to encourage empathy in your toddler.
 Ask them how they would feel if someone was mean to them.
 Let them know they can only play with the dog if they are gentle.